CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 There is the slight hiccup that I am not sure how to property back-propogate through a convolutional layer and update convolution kernel weights.
 That said, I stand by the decision, as the resultant data sets have more activated information than the original data.

+I added a bias term to the result of these convolutions and poolings, and again inside the hidden layer.

 ### Training Time Analysis
 To analyze how my network performed for training, I decided to train it only on the first 8 letters, so that I could get some good data about how various parameters affected training time.
 This would then help determine the best way to structure the network for the larger, 52-letter dataset.